terretta/yc-bootstrap/README.markdown

 ## Giants

-First and fore-most, I wouldn't have been able to create this without plenty of practice.
+First and fore-most, I've perfected this from m2m.io environment setup.

 ## Pre-reqs